zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/teamconfig/README.md

 # TeamConfig Package

-Contains APIs to read Zowe Global Team Configuration and return profile information with prudent information needed especially for secure authentication.
+Contains APIs to read Zowe Global Team Configuration and return profile information with prudent information needed especially for secure authentication processing.

 ## API Examples

-**Retrieve zosmf profile team from team config and use it to create ZOSConnection object without hard coding username and password and retrieve a list of members from the dataset input string**
+**Retrieve the default "zosmf" profile from team config.
+Use it to create a ZOSConnection object without hard coding username and password and retrieve a list of members from the dataset input string**

 ````java